The AAP recommends iron-fortified foods for babies: Is it really safe?

-One study found that in children with compromised immune function or in children with malarial disease, iron supplementation actually led to an increase in mortality rates.
-(2)
+One study found that in children with compromised immune function or in children with malarial disease, iron supplementation actually led to an increase in mortality rates.6

+During the first few days of life, an infant’s gut is entirely permeable, and this is what nature intended.
 Newborns have naturally permeable guts in order to educate the immune system, which largely sits just beneath the intestinal tract.
 In fact, an infant’s gut may not seal completely for several weeks after birth.
-This is why breast milk plays such a critical role in the prevention of immune-related diseases.
+This is why breast milk plays such a critical role in helping prevent immune-related diseases.

-- When a baby consumes foods fortified with iron, such as formula or cereal, only 5% of the iron in these foods is absorbed from the gut.
+- When a baby consumes foods fortified with iron, such as formula or cereal, only 5 percent of the iron in these foods is absorbed from the gut.7,8

-- On the other hand, 50% of the iron found in breast milk is absorbed by the baby’s intestinal tract.
+- On the other hand, 50 percent of the iron found in breast milk is absorbed by the baby’s intestinal tract.9,10

-When a child consumes iron-fortified foods and only absorbs 5% iron, this leaves a large percentage of iron in the gut.
+When a child consumes iron-fortified foods and only absorbs 5 percent iron, this leaves a large percentage of iron in the gut.
 Pathogenic bugs in the gut need iron as much as we do, and this extra iron will actually feed gut infection.